apache/infrastructure-website/content/pages/pypubsub.md

 <br/>

-A secure version also exists on port 2070:
+A secure version also exists on port 2070, for use with authenticated event streams:
 ~~~ bash
 curl https://pubsub.apache.org:2070/git/commit
 ~~~
+Please note that due to limitations in our TLS terminator, payloads larger than 64kb are split into 64kb chunks on port 2070.
+If you are using port 2070, you should ensure that the data you receive is terminated with a newline (\n), or continue fetching data till you hit a chunk terminated with a newline.

 ## Using PyPubSub in programming
 ### Using PyPubSub with Python